 - If you implement automatic transactions in DALC, consider: - The DALC must inherit from the Servi cedComponent class in the System.
 Enterpri seServi ces namespace.
 Note that any assembly registered with COM+ services must have a strong name. - Annotate the DALC with the Transacti on(Transacti onOpti on.
 Supported) attribute so that you can perform read and write operations in the same component.
-This option avoids the overhead of transactions where they are not required unlike Transacti on(Transacti onOpti on.
-Required), which always requires a transaction.
-Required), which using System.
+This option avoids the overhead of transactions where they are not required unlike using System.
 Enterpri seServi ces;